 R. H. Folmar was a wealthy Los Angeles businessman who married Maude Love Rainwater, a descendant of the Moses Fowler Rainwater branch.
 In the 1950s and 60s, he corresponded with several other Rainwater genealogy researchers, among them Walter Terrell Rainwater, Jr. of Texas.

-The resulting family tree has come to be known as the Folmar Chart, and has received such wide circulation that it’s probably caused over half of the myths found on this page.
-It’s an excellent example of what happens when list collecting is one’s primary mode of research.
-While the chart is interesting as an historical artifact, it’s poor quality genealogy and should not be taken at face value.
+The resulting family tree has come to be known as the Folmar Chart.
+While the chart is interesting as an historical artifact, it should not be taken at face value.
 It should be said, though, that it’s no worse than the family trees that pass for research on Ancestry.com, may of which are substantially fictional.

 The copy of the Folmar Chart available on this website was contributed by Don Pruitt.
 Of it, he says, “It is not actually the original Folmar Chart.
 Terrell Rainwater had used the old Folmar Chart and drew out this together with his [own] research.
 I have also added the children of Levi.”